Biographies

 Starting your own business isn't just a job - it's a way of life. – Richard Branson Click To Tweet

 There was an upside to buying records from Virgin.
-Other media outlets sold their records for 39 shillings, and Virgin sold them for 35 shillings.
+Other media outlets sold their records for 39 shillings, and Virgin sold them for 35.
 Customers were immediately attracted, and mail started filling sacks.
 Richard settled his disputes with Nik Powell, offering him 40 percent of Virgin Mail Order Records, to which he immediately agreed.

 Virgin Records Shop